ahi6/ahi6/README.md

 ## Hi there 👋

+I'm a senior year high school student.
+My public repositories mainly include projects I've done to improve my skill (or just for fun) in my spare time, but there's also my current NixOS configuration, which I aim to keep simple and straight to the point.

+My favourite side project language is currently Rust, but I also know Javascript (+CSS, HTML; TS, Astro), Python and Dart.

 <!--
 **ahi6/ahi6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.